xian-network/xian-core/README.md

 docker-compose up --build
 ```

 This command builds the Docker image according to the Dockerfile in the repository and starts the container.
-The Tendermint node and Xian application will run inside this container.
+The CometBFT node and Xian application will run inside this container.

 #### Accessing the Application

-Tendermint RPC is exposed on `localhost:26657`.
+CometBFT RPC is exposed on `localhost:26657`.
 Xian is running inside the container and can be accessed accordingly.

 ## API Endpoints Documentation